influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/query_language/data_download.md

 ---
-title: Sample Data
+title: Sample data
 menu:
   influxdb_1_5:
     weight: 5
     parent: query_language
 ---

 In order to explore the query language further, these instructions help you create a database, download and write data to that database within your InfluxDB installation.
 The sample data is then used and referenced in [Data Exploration](../../query_language/data_exploration/), [Schema Exploration](../../query_language/schema_exploration/), and [Functions](../../query_language/functions/).

 ## Creating a database